Rockets2Desighee/bankbot/README.md

 > This repo is intended as a demo for a production‑ready banking support pipeline, showcasing how to wire together lightweight transformer models, rule‑based extractors, and active learning in pure Python.

+SpeedRun: The goal is to get this as close to production as possible in under a week.
+Fun.

 ---

 ## Table of Contents